getgauge/docs.gauge.org/writing-specifications.rst

         **packages.config**

         For ``nuget``.
-Contains the dependencies for Gauge.
+Contains the dependencies for gauge.
 One can add more to this list, depending on project needs.

         **StepImplementation.cs**